Project Portfolio

 Retake for other grades?

-In both these cases, you will get the pleasure of an examination in the form of a discussion with the lecturer.
-These will take place before 21 February 2023, in all likelihood in the third week of January.
+In both these cases, you will have the pleasure of an examination in the form of a discussion with the lecturer.
+These will take place before 2 February 2024, in all likelihood, in the third week of January.

 Extenuating Circumstances

 Like you, I want you to pass this course.
 Have there been any challenges (physical, mental, social, or otherwise), that reasonably prevented you from participating fully for the first take or re-take?
-Please make sure you communicate this to your student support services, ask them to contact me via e-mail.
+Please make sure you communicate this to your student support services and ask them to contact us via e-mail.

-If you like you can also separately contact me to fill me in on the situation, but this is not necessary.
+If you like, you can also contact me separately to fill us in on the situation, but it is not necessary to share personal details with us directly.

-Once I have received word about extenuating circumstances from your student support person, I will contact you and we can work out a course completion plan that will take into account your circumstances as best as possible.
+Once we have received word about extenuating circumstances from your student support person, we will contact you, and we can work out a course completion plan that will take into account your circumstances as best as possible.

-Please note that due to Leiden University regulations, all coursework has to be graded by the end of this academic year 2022-2023.
+Please note that due to Leiden University exam regulations, all coursework has to be graded by the end of this academic year 2023-2024.
 You cannot extend this into the next academic year.